radumg/DynaSlack/README.md

 ![simple](https://cloud.githubusercontent.com/assets/11439624/23580576/4d820cd4-00fc-11e7-8265-020ca0bfaf04.PNG)

 ## More complex example
-The `samples` folder includes a simple example that shows you how to post a message using webhooks.
+The `samples` folder includes a more complex example that shows you how to post 2 separate messages using 2 differently configured webhooks that have different names and different icons.
+One of the webhooks makes use of an `emoji` icon whilst the other uses a cloud-hosted `image`.

 The definition is pictured below :
 ![samples-postmessageswithicons](https://cloud.githubusercontent.com/assets/11439624/23580571/34206bc8-00fc-11e7-8f7b-469a9cc9f61c.png)